mourning the death of transgender teen activist blake brockington

-Yet now, less than a month after he committed suicide on March 23, a week before Transgender Day of Visibility, a day he wrote about on his Tumblr but never lived to see, he seems to be everywhere.
+Yet now, less than a month after he committed suicide, on March 23, a week before Transgender Day of Visibility, a day he wrote about on his Tumblr but never lived to see, he seems to be everywhere.
 And browsing his Tumblr I keep seeing and hearing him as I scroll through years of words and pictures, of smiles that seemed determined to be happy, even as his eyes showed glimpses of sorrow.

 Blake's Tumblr, heartbreakingly, keeps publishing, and everything is made more poignant, more tender, by knowing he's dead.
 Yesterday, there was this: "it all feels like whirlwinds in the calm. everything feels like it is ripping me apart like a lion rips apart his prey.
 I am falling apart. falling a part."

 A part of the body.
-Just this is enough to determine who someone is and how they should be, even against their will.
+Just this difference is enough to determine who someone is and how they should be, even against their will.
 A part, not ourselves.
 That's how trans people feel when asked to play a gender role that isn't true.
 A part, not whole.
 That's what happens when lives and identities are reduced to the details of bodies, rather than our own perception of what makes us human.

 But somehow, it's Blake's death that I can't move past.
 Maybe something just broke in me after another suicide.
 And maybe it's also because Blake was so insistent on being an activist, on fighting against a gender system that imprisoned so many others.
 And I thought that somehow, speaking out, having his convictions known, would have protected him, just as I hope telling others about who we are and what we've been through, creating a community, can help all of us.

-In November last year, both of us spoke at our colleges' Transgender Day of Remembrance, him at the University of North Carolina, Charlotte, and me at Cornell University.
+In November last year, both of us spoke at our colleges' Transgender Day of Remembrance, him at University of North Carolina, Charlotte, and me at Cornell University.
 Back then, he said: "I'm angry I have to be aware my life is more dangerous because I'm transgender.
 I'm angry that we have to beg for justice."
 But in being visible, Blake was constantly misgendered, became the target of insult, called a he-she, and even referred to as inhuman, called an "it" and a "homecoming thing."